 Admissions applications made after this date will be considered subject to availability.

-Year 7 & 9 pupils applying for a Scholarship in Sports, Art, Drama, Music or Textiles must complete the relevant application forms and attend the scholarship interviews and auditions, in November preceding the year of entry.
+Scholarship candidates must complete the relevant application forms and attend the scholarship examinations, interviews and auditions, in November preceding the year of entry.
 You can find out more about OLA Scholarships on the link below.

 Sixth Form Selection Criteria